KumarRobotics/ublox/README.md

 For debugging messages set the debug parameter to > 0.
 The range for debug is 0-4.
 At level 1 it prints configuration messages and checksum errors, at level 2 it also prints ACK/NACK messages and sent messages.
 At level 3 it prints the received bytes being decoded by a specific message reader.
 At level 4 it prints the incoming buffer before it is split by message header.

 # Version history

+* **1.1.1**:
+  - BUG FIX for fix diagnostics.
+NumSV was displaying incorrectly.
+For firmware versions >=7, the NavPVT flags variable is now compared to the constants from the NavPVT message not NavSOL.
+  - Changed rtcm_rate parameter to a vector instead of a scalar, now each RTCM id can be set to a different rate.
+  - Diagnostic variables are displayed more clearly with units included.
+  - For HPG Rovers, added diagnostic updater for Carrier Phase Solution.
+  - Added CfgNMEA message.
+  - Added constants for NavSAT_SV flags bit mask.

 * **1.1.0**:
   - BUG FIX for NAV-PVT messages for firmware 7.
 The NAV-PVT message is shorter for firmware version 7, the new message is `NavPVT7`